home-assistant/developers.home-assistant/docs/add-ons/testing.md

 ## Logs

-All stdout and stderr are redirected to the Docker logs.
+All `stdout` and `stderr` outputs are redirected to the Docker logs.
 The logs can be fetched from the add-on page inside the Supervisor panel in Home Assistant.